-For stable RF transmission, the CW laser used in the interferometer must have a fractional frequency stability less than the desired fractional temporal stability of the transmission delay.
-For a 2 km link with 10 fs stability, of the 2850 MHz modulation in a phase-locked loop.
-Amplitude modulation depth is typically 70%, detected by a photodiode.
+For stable RF transmission, the CW laser used in the interferometer must have a frequency stability less than the desired temporal stability of the transmission delay.
+For a 2 km link with 10 fs stability, this corresponds to $\Delta\lambda/\lambda=10^{-9}$ .
+The CW laser frequency is locked to a hyperfine absorption line in Rb vapor, achieving a stability of $\Delta\lambda/\lambda=5\times10^{-10}$ .

+A 2850 MHz RF signal is amplitude modulated onto the optical carrier by a lithium niobate modulator.
 One issue with photodiode detection is amplitude modulation to phase modulation (AM-to-PM) conversion, where changes in the average optical power modulate the phase of the detected RF signal.
 The optical power level is set to a local maximum in the AM-to-PM photodiode response, where there is zero slope and minimal sensitivity to fluctuations in optical power.
 At this peak, a $\pm 10\%$ variation in average photocurrent causes less than 10 fs delay variation in the detected RF signal.

 The receiver is a digital RF phase comparator used to compare the transmitted RF signal with a local signal to be controlled.
-Since the delay through coaxial cables and other RF components is temperature dependent, variations are corrected by subtracting a local calibration signal sent through both comparison paths.
+Since the delay through coaxial cables and other RF components is temperature dependent, variations are corrected by subtracting a local calibration signal simultaneously sent through both comparison paths.
 All processing of RF signals is done at an intermediate frequency of 50 MHz, after mixing down with a 2800 MHz local oscillator.